 If you have children at home, we can work around their bedtime or nap schedule.
 In the midst of this stressful period with routines disrupted and the news intense, our time together can be an opportunity for renewal and growth.

 Hope you will find a quiet, private space and maybe pour yourself a cup of tea.
-If we are doing a virtual couples session, know that being in the same room on your end is always preferable, but if you are in different locations I can conference you in.
+If we are doing an online couples session, know that being in the same room on your end is generally preferable, but if you are in different locations I can conference you in.
 Pets are welcome!

 Before we meet, I’ll send you my simple guidelines on how to get the most from our online sessions, and how to create an emotionally safe space in your home for our conversations.
 As always, I’m glad to answer questions and respond to your concerns.

 Wondering about the technical aspects of working on video?
-I’m using SecureVideo.com, a secure, HIPAA- and GDPR-compliant platform strictly for healthcare professionals.
-It’s simple and secure.
+After testing a variety of platforms, I’m using SecureVideo.com, a secure, HIPAA- and GDPR-compliant platform strictly for healthcare professionals.
+It’s simple and secure, and the quality is excellent.
 You click on the link to my online waiting room and I admit you to my private online office.